 How to avoid getting claims denied

 As we explained above, there are legitimate reasons why claims get denied, but there are also steps you can take to avoid this disappointment and hassle.
-Understanding your contract, giving your appliances routine maintenance and a practice of good record keeping go a long way.
+Understanding your contract, giving your appliances routine maintenance and keeping service records go a long way.

-Study your home warranty contract carefully before you sign and make sure you understand the terms fully before you buy.
-Learning as much as you can about your contract and coverage is the most important step you can take to avoid a claim denial.
+Study your home warranty contract carefully before you sign.
+Learning as much as possible about your contract and coverage is the most important step to avoid an unexpected claim denial.

 Keep maintenance records

 Frequent maintenance will keep your appliance and systems purring for years.
 When it comes to claims, meticulous documentation is helpful.
 These records will show that you’ve followed the manufacturers’ instructions.
 They can help you prove the appliance or system didn’t malfunction because of improper care, but from a defect or regular use.

 Pay attention to any glitches, system errors or even funny sounds, as these may precede larger problems.
 Don’t limit yourself to just routine maintenance on each appliance or system.
 If you notice anything out of the ordinary, do whatever you can as soon as possible to prevent further damage.

 How to dispute a home warranty claim denial

 If the home warranty company denies your claim, there are steps you can take to appeal the decision.

 1. Review the terms and conditions of your home warranty contract.
 Double check the coverage.
 If you don’t already have one, ask for a PDF of the contract to find keywords and relevant sections quickly.